-- Protect your eyes, skin, and clothing from corrosive battery acid. - Immediately rinse areas affected by splashed acid with clear water and consult a physician if necessary. - Promptly replace faulty indicator lamps. - Do not pull out the starting key during operation. - Do not disconnect the battery while the machine is running.
-Resulting voltage peaks could destroy the electronic components.
+- Protect your eyes, skin, and clothing from corrosive battery acid. - Immediately rinse areas affected by splashed acid with clear water and consult a physician if necessary.

-- When performing a manual emergency start, leave the (possibly depleted) battery connected. - When cleaning, do no spray the electrical equipment components with a water jet or high pressure cleaner. - When performing welding work on the machine, disconnect the battery and place the ground clamp of the welding equipment as close as possible to the welding area.
-Disconnect the plug-in connection to the voltage regulator. - The following additionally applies before starting emergency operation without the battery: - In models with an instrument box on the engine, disconnect the plug-in connection to the voltage regulator.
-Turn the starting key to pos.
-"0" and remove. - - In models with an external instrument box, disconnect the plug-in
+- We cannot be held liable for electrical equipment that is not designed according to HATZ wiring diagrams. - Promptly replace faulty indicator lamps. - Do not pull out the starting key during operation. - Do not disconnect the battery while the machine is running.
+Resulting voltage peaks could destroy the electronic components. - When performing a manual emergency start, leave the (possibly depleted) battery connected. - When cleaning, do no spray the electrical equipment components with a water jet or high pressure cleaner. - When performing welding work on the machine, disconnect the battery and place the ground clamp of the welding equipment as close as possible to the welding area.
+Disconnect the plug-in connection to the voltage regulator. - For emergency operation without a battery, turn the starting key on the instrument box to position 0 before starting.